ZieIony/Carbon/README.md

 Carbon uses RenderScript for generating shadows.
 Gradle doesn't support renderscript very well, so it has to be done that way.

 ### Changelog
+##### 0.6.3.1
+ - fixed bugs: setting corners for layouts, drawing 0dp views, null hotspot

 ##### 0.6.3
  - added ripple styles, demo and more ripple settings,
  - added state animators,
  - cleaned up a bit,
- - fixed bug with setting background color,
+ - fixed bugs: setting background color, RelativeLayout's drawing
- - fixed bug with RelativeLayout's drawing

 ##### 0.6.2
  - added CardView and a sample,